-In the Philippines, President Ferdinand Marcos has rejected calls to end his seven-year old martial rule, saying it would be folly to lift martial law while there were threats of increasing superpower confrontation, regional conflict, internal problems and even the possibility of nuclear war.
+Background: In the Philippines, President Ferdinand Marcos has rejected calls to end his seven-year old martial rule, saying it would be folly to lift martial law while there were threats of increasing superpower confrontation, regional conflict, internal problems and even the possibility of nuclear war.
 However on the eve of his 62nd birthday (10 September) he announced an amnesty for fifteen hundred prisoners and the release of all detainees against whom no formal charges had been filed.
 Tuesday (11 September) was declared a national holiday to mark President Marcos' birthday and a huge open air rally was held in Manila.

 A crowd estimated in the hundreds of thousands attended a huge open air rally in Manila on Tuesday (11 September) to mark the 62nd birthday of Philippines President Ferdinand Marcos.
 Mr. Marcos used the occasion to announce tight government clamps on land sales in the country's capital.

 President Marcos declared his birthday a public holiday.
 Government radio put estimates of the size of the crowd as high as three million.

 The rally, to which many were bussed or marched, was clearly designed as a demonstration of support for the President, who had been under attack from opposition leaders in the past few week.